Willard000/OpenGL-Terrain-Renderer-Editor/README.md

 ### Level of Detail

 We can increase the level of detail of our vertices by adding more.
-To do this I created a quadtree structure where the numbers of vertices doubles every time we divide the terrain into 4 more nodes.
+To do this I created a quadtree structure where the numbers of vertices is multiplied by 4 for each level of detail.

 [Quadtree wiki](https://en.wikipedia.org/wiki/Quadtree)